Craft Pricing: How to Track Expenses and Price Handmade Products for Profit

 List of Common Overhead Expenses

-To help you work through all of your own business' expenses, here's a list of expenses many small business owners incur.
+To help you work through all of your own business expenses, here's a list of expenses many small business owners incur.

 Selling Expenses

-• Online Store or Marketplace Costs
+• Online Store or Marketplace Fees

 • Commissions